Colorectal Polyps in Illinois

 Polyps, occasionally known as colorectal polyps, are a common condition present in adult individuals.
 The label “colorectal” includes the colon and the rectum.
 Several health situations that include the colon tend to include the rectum, which is the reason they are many times referenced together.
 A colon polyp is a polyp that exists in either the rectum or the colon.
 A colon polyp is a mass comprised of cells on the lining of the rectum or colon.

 Polyps alone are commonly harmless and do not cause symptoms.
 However, colon and rectal polyps should be addressed since they can, after a time, become cancerous.
 To obtain a diagnosis for colon polyps, the GI physicians at GI Alliance of Illinois routinely perform colonoscopy services.
-Please contact our facility to schedule a colonoscopy in Chicago, IL, Peoria, IL, or Bloomington, IL.
+Please contact our facility to schedule a colonoscopy in Chicago, IL, Peoria, IL, or Normal, IL.

 What are the causes of colon polyps?